 If a student wishes to drop a course after the second class meeting it becomes a withdrawal and is noted on the permanent record.
-The professor will report current course grade to the Registrar who will assign a "WP" or a "WF."
+The professor will report current course grade to the Registrar who will assign a "W".
 No credit will be awarded for courses from which a student withdraws.
 No withdrawals will be allowed after the third class meeting.